 The sizes of the pins vary between 0.2 to 2 millimeters.
 The device rolls these needles over your skin, thereby making small punctures in a large number on the upper layers of your skin.
 The treatment is very simple and that can be easily implemented at home.

 Dermarollers for Hair Growth

 When you roll a dermaroller across your scalp, the device makes a large number of tiny punctures all over the surface.
 Experts believe that your body reacts to the several tiny wounds that your dermaroller creates.
-The body floods the subjected area with wound-healing and inflammatory molecules, stimulating the area and promoting new growth.
+The body floods the subjected area with wound-healing and inflammatory molecules, stimulating the area to help promote new hair growth.

 The Science behind Dermaroller’s Benefits for Hair Loss

-The tiny punctures that a dermaroller makes across your scalp increase the blood circulation and the cell production, thereby stimulating new hair growth.
+The tiny punctures that a dermaroller makes across your scalp increase the blood circulation and the cell production, thereby helping stimulate new hair growth.